Michele971/hypfs/SmartContract_UI/test-suite/README.md

 ### You have to run the project on Ethereum Consensus Network

-### The final version of smart contract will not contains the location for privacy reasons.
-Instead hash of the proof and signed hash of the proof will be inserted by the provers

 ### Info

 At the moment, the following system contains 8 prover where 2 are creators and 6 are the neighbours.